ONSdigital/Statistical-Method-Specifications/editing_and_imputation/editing/date adjustment/Date adjustment Methodological Spec.md

 * Expected period start date – YYYYMMDD
 * Expected period end date – YYYYMMDD
 * Domain – string
-* Variable(s) to be adjusted – List of questions where the values are floats
+* Variable(s) to be adjusted – List of variables to be adjusted where the values are floats.
 * Set to mid-point – Y or YT or N
 * Set to equal weight – Y or N
 * Use Calendar days – Y or N
 * Average weekly – A or N
-* Short period parameter – int
+* Short period parameter – integer
-* Long period parameter - int
+* Long period parameter - integer
-Unless otherwise noted, fields must not contain Null values.
+* Unless otherwise noted, fields must not contain Null values.
 All other fields shall be ignored.

 ### 5.2 Output records